rifah07/Full-Stack-E-Commerce/backend/stepsofProject.md

     "images":"https://tse4.mm.bing.net/th?id=OIP.RnrRwDlaPer9OhWnJvWCNgHaGD&pid=Api&P=0&h=220"
 }

 74. Add getAllProducts.ts and write code to simply see all products and this does not need login in.
 Add in routes without auth.
+75. Add getSingleProducts.ts and write code to simply see 1 specific product and this does not need login in.
+Add in routes without auth.